tkuchiki/alp/README.md

 $ alp --help
 usage: alp [<flags>] <command> [<args> ...]

-alp is the access log profiler for LTSV, JSON, and others.
+alp is the access log profiler for LTSV, JSON, PCAP, and others.

 Flags:
       --help                    Show context-sensitive help (also try --help-long and --help-man).